 Long before European settlers came to Michigan, maple syrup was an agricultural staple.
 The spring thaw would start sap flowing, and Native Americans tapped the trees to collect the sap then boiled it down to create sweet syrup.
-While the process has remained essentially the same, most modern makers employ more advanced equipment during the boiling process than in the 1600s, and there are certainly a lot more products created.
+While the process has remained essentially the same, most makers employ more advanced equipment during the boiling process than in the 17th Century, and there are certainly a lot more products created.

 Today, there are even measurable statistics associated with the industry.
-For example, Michigan ranks fifth in the nation in maple syrup production, cranking out nearly 90,000 gallons a year.
-That’s no small feat since, on average, each tap-hole will produce about 10 gallons of maple sap, and it takes approximately 40 gallons of sap to make just one gallon of maple syrup.
+For example, Michigan ranks 5th in the nation in maple syrup production, cranking out nearly 90,000 gallons a year.
+That’s no small feat since, on average, each tap-hole will produce about 10 gallons of maple sap, and it takes approximately 40 gallons of maple sap to make just one gallon of maple syrup.

-To get an even deeper appreciation for the country’s oldest agricultural enterprise, you can participate in one of Michigan’s best culinary encounters.
+To get an even deeper appreciation for the country’s oldest agricultural enterprise, you can participate in one of Michigan’s best agricultural encounters.
 Residents and visitors are afforded the unique opportunity to both experience the process and taste many of those magnificent results during a Michigan Maple Syrup Weekend, scheduled from mid-March through early April across the state.